jabonchan/way-ts/README.md

 ## Documentation 📚

 You can import **way.ts** in your project like this:
+> For specific versions of **way.ts** you can check the branches of this repository.

 ```ts
 import * as way from 'https://raw.githubusercontent.com/jabonchan/way.ts/refs/heads/main/mod.ts'
 ```